wp-plugins/tyme-social-count/readme.txt

 If you are just displaying the share count for one post at a time, you may use the plugin shortcode to return the number.
 That shortcode is `[tyme_share_count]`

+This plugin also refreshes the Facebook Open Graph scraper each time a post is published.
+This ensures the proper images and content are being served to Facebook when shared.

 == Installation ==

 1. Upload the 'tyme-social-count' directory to your '/plugins/'
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You can use the plugin by using the shortcode `[tyme_share_count]` or by following the AJAX method mentioned.
-AJAX is the preferred route to prevent reducing page load times
+3. You can use the plugin by using the shortcode `[tyme_share_count]` or by following the AJAX method mentioned in the README.
+AJAX is the preferred route to prevent slow page load times

+== Screenshots ==
+1. Tyme Social Count returns a simple number for you to style and customize as you see fit.
+2. Tyme Social Count is easily styled and integrated into any theme and design.

 == Changelog ==
+= 1.2 =
-= 1.1 =
+* Added cURL request to update Facebook Open Graph scraper on post publish = 1.1 =
 * Bug fixes
 = 1.0 =
 * First release

 == Upgrade Notice ==
+= 1.2 =
+Added cURL request to update Facebook Open Graph scraper

+= 1.1 =
-Removed plugin activation function causing errors.
+Removed `tyme_activation()` function